anarchy-ai/LLM-VM/README.md

 ![Anarchy Logo](anarchy_logo.svg)

-# 🚀 Anarchy LLM-VM 🚀
+# 🤖 Anarchy LLM-VM 🤖

-This is Anarchy's attempt at building 🏗️ generalized artificial intelligence 🤖 through the LLM-VM: a way to give your LLMs superpowers 🦸 and superspeed 🚄.
+This is [Anarchy's](https://anarchy.ai) attempt at building 🏗️ generalized artificial intelligence 🤖 through the LLM-VM: a way to give your LLMs superpowers 🦸 and superspeed 🚄.

+You can find instructions to try it live here: [anarchy.ai](https://anarchy.ai)

 > This project is in BETA.
 Expect continuous improvement and development.

-## About
+## 📚 About 📚

-### What is the Anarchy LLM-VM?
+### 💁 What is the Anarchy LLM-VM?

 The Anarchy LLM-VM is a highly optimized and opinionated backend for running LLMs with all the modern features we've come to expect from completion: tool usage, persistent stateful memory, live data augmentation, data and task fine-tuning, output templating, a web playground, api endpoints, student-teacher distillation, data synthesis, load-balancing and orchestration, large context-window mimicry.